48 Things To Do In Tucson When It’s Too Hot!

 12. Host a fun movie marathon

 It’s always fun to crank up the air conditioning, pick out a few of your favorite movies, get some snacks, and enjoy a lazy day movie marathon.
 It’s even more fun in Tucson as it is the coolest way to beat the heat all day.
-Whether you pick up a few new flicks at Redbox, browse for old favorites at the Casa Video rental store, or simply choose from your own collection, a movie marathon is by far the most relaxing & comfortable way to beat the summer heat of the desert!
+Whether you pick up a few new flicks at Redbox, browse through HBO Max or Disney Plus, browse for old favorites at the Casa Video rental store, or simply choose from your own collection, a movie marathon is by far the most relaxing & comfortable way to beat the summer heat of the desert!

 13. Treat yourself to an ice cream flight